msg-utcn/course-content/README.md

 4.1.
 Presentation:
   - Presentation on what is an ORM
   - Setting up the database
-  - Explanation on DTO, Models and the contract between the UI and the API
+  - Explanation on the contract between the UI and the API
-  - Explain Nx internal libraries

 4.2.
 Practical:
   - Connect to the database
   - Initialize Schema using TypeORM
-  - Create DTO and mappers
+  - Create more specific DTO and mappers
   - Creating a repository and using it for the API endpoints
-  - Create internal library to share types with the UI
   - Test the endpoints using Postman

 4.3 Homework